 On self-assessment programs

 I am reviewing a self-assessment program (SAP) that has a minimum passing grade which must be met in order for participants to receive credit and a certificate of participation.
 Does this make this program ineligible for MOC Section 3 credits?

 Not necessarily.
 In order for an SAP to be approved for MOC Section 3 credits, all accreditation standards must be met, including the standard that states: “Self-assessment programs must provide detailed feedback to participants on their performance to enable the identification of any area(s) requiring improvement through the development of a future learning plan.”
 Providing specific feedback on which answers were correct and which were incorrect, with references, enables learners to determine if there are significant gaps in their knowledge, skills, clinical judgment or attitudes that need to be addressed through further learning activities.
 The Royal College standards for self-assessment programs do not require a minimum passing grade to obtain credit.
 Therefore, if all learners receive the level of feedback that meets the standard outlined above, regardless of the grade achieved, the passing grade would not be considered a barrier to accreditation.
 If learners only receive feedback on their performance once a passing grade is achieved, the program would not meet the standard.
 Upon completion of an accredited learning activity, all participants must receive a certificate of participation.

 Can a learning activity with a pre- and post-activity test be accredited as a self-assessment program?

-I could be.
+It could be.
 If the pre/post test is designed to provide learners with an opportunity to assess their knowledge and use the data and feedback to identify gaps and develop an appropriate educational response, then it is possible that the program would meet the accreditation standards.
-Self-assessment programs use a gap analysis strategy that must
+Self-assessment programs use a gap analysis strategy that must.

 - be based on an identified learning need,